 In a daze, we made it to steaming Coban...a small town of about 55,000 people, one small museum of tiny Maya artifacts and that's about it.
 We came here to sleep, figure out details, and sleep some more.
 Our sea foam green hotel, La Paz, we simple, full of plants and kind of an odd throw back to the 40's.

 Besides the couple of small, crawling around cockroaches in the bathroom that gave Sarah a small heart attack, and the hot water that cycled on and off (to frigidly cold water) while showering, the 35Q (about $4) a night served us well.
+Thank goodness there were sheep to count on the curtain as I fell asleep!

 There were so many tourists around (read sarcasm) that after asking a couple of questions at a travel agency about how to get to Semuc Champey, they came to our hotel at 8pm to try to seal the deal, then semi-chased us down in the street after 10pm while walking back to La Paz after an inexpensive traditional dinner of chicken, pasta and tortillas.